Making Lactose-Free Yogurt is Easy

 This post may include affiliate links.
 Please see our complete disclosure here.

-But Greek-style is not lactose-free and maybe that is what you want or need.
+But Greek yogurt is not lactose-free and maybe that is what you want or need.
 We think that with the popularity of the diet increasing that perhaps other commercial brands will appear, but we decided to make our own so that we could share the experience with you.

 You can make yogurt by beginning with a prepared yogurt as a “starter”, that is, the ingredient you need to provide the helpful bacteria that create the yogurt.
 But we figured that if you had access to a lactose-free commercial brand that you could just buy it and making it from scratch would be low priority.